Even-in-magnetic field part of transverse resistivity as a probe of magnetic transitions

-This approach reveals its potential if we apply it to a set of temperatures and samples.
+The idea to use $\rho_{\perp}^{\rm even}$ as a tracer for magnetic properties reveals its potential if we apply it to a set of temperatures and samples.
 We evaluated the $\rho_{\perp}^{\rm even}$ in the temperature range of 10--190~K for several $\rm Mn_5Si_3$ samples that differ in their parameters, such as layer thickness or composition of spurious phases \cite{Reichlova2020}.
 In Fig. \ref{fig4}a, we show the absolute amplitude of the $\rho_{\perp}^{\rm even}(H_z)$ dependence extracted directly from the detected hysteresis loops (see Fig. \ref{fig3}b) for different sample temperatures.
-It can be seen that the signal is sizable in the AM1 phase (5--70~K), where low spin symmetry is expected.
-Unlike the usual treatment of the transverse resistivity, i.e. considering the spontaneous or saturated Hall signal $\rho_{yx}^{\rm odd}$ (see Fig. \ref{fig4}b), our even signal $\rho_{\perp}^{\rm even}$ reflects the phase transition precisely, and is vanishingly small in the AM2 phase (70--240~K).
-Note that we include only data measured below 190~K to avoid even-in-field contributions from the finite conductivity of the silicon substrate above this temperature.
-Although the general trend of increased $\rho_{\perp}^{\rm even}$ in the AM1 phase is common for all samples, we stress that not all the samples exhibit the hysteretic behaviour shown in Fig.~3b.
+The signal is sizable in the AM1 phase.
+Unlike the usual treatment of the transverse resistivity, i.e. considering the spontaneous or saturated Hall signal $\rho_{yx}^{\rm odd}$ (see Fig. \ref{fig4}b), our even signal $\rho_{\perp}^{\rm even}$ reflects the phase transition precisely, and is very small in the AM2 phase (above 70~K).